 xfce4-goodies

-is an additional package for XFCE Desktop Environment, which brings a lot more advanced enhancement.
+is an additional package for the XFCE Desktop Environment, which brings a lot more advanced enhancement.

-You will see a prompt to select a display manager for your newly installed XFCE Desktop Environment during the installation.
+You may see a prompt to select a display manager for your newly installed XFCE Desktop Environment during the installation.

 Select any display manager and press Enter.